J.D. Martinez Traded To The Arizona Diamondbacks

 Of course, Martinez wasn’t traded for pennies.

 Double-A third baseman Dowel Lugo is currently hitting.282 with seven home runs and 43 runs batted in.
-Shortstop Sergio Alcantara playing in advanced single-A has hit three homers, is batting.279 and has 28 runs batted in.
-Finally, shortstop Jose King, currently playing in rookie ball, is swinging at a.261 average with nine runs batted in.
+Shortstop Sergio Alcantara playing in advanced single-A has hit three homers, is batting 0.279 and has 28 runs batted in.
+Finally, shortstop Jose King, currently playing in rookie ball, is swinging at a 0.261 average with nine runs batted in.

 Obviously, these players have a lot of room for growth before they see the major leagues, if ever.